gbarkerz/WinFormsMatchingGame/README.md

 # WinFormsMatchingGame

-This is an in-development app, demonstrating some accessibility-related topics.

 Please note that the below was Guy Barker's understanding of things at the time of writing all this, and some of it might not be right.
 If someone knows of any errors in what I've said, please let me know.
-I also want to learn.
+I always want to learn.

 **Goal**